AdaCore/gnatstudio/docs/users_guide/extending.rst

 As a result, you need to do a slightly more complex test, where you check that the current context does not contains information on directories (which will disable the contextual menu for directories, files and entities).
-Since the command uses :command:`%P`, GPS guarantees that a project is available.
+Since the command uses :command:`%P`, GNAT Studio guarantees that a project is available.

 .. highlight:: python